Mini-ghost/vorms/docs/api/use-form.md

 ### resetForm

 Reset the entire form state.
-There are optional arguments and allow set state what you want.
+There are optional arguments that allow you to set the state to what you want.

 - Type